MTESSDev/TestsVue/schemas/README.md

 - Install RedHat YAML plugin from: https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml
 - Restart VS code
 - From settings, go to Extensions, then YAML
+- Optional (for schema dev.):
     - In Section : Yaml: Schemas "Associate schemas to YAML files in the current workspace"
     - Click on "modifiy from settings.json"
     - Add reference to new schema for all ".ecsform.yaml":
     "yaml.schemas": {
         "C:\\PATH\\ecsform.json": ".ecsform.yml",
     },